What is Residual Functional Capacity (RFC)?

 This is an extremely simplified explanation of residual functional capacity.
 Every case is unique, and there are exceptions to every rule (and sometimes exceptions to the exception).
 The determination of your RFC can very often make or break your case, which is why you need the help of an experienced, knowledgeable disability lawyer (especially a Board-Certified Specialist) to help you develop and gather the evidence to support your claim.

-For a FREE consultation with an experienced disability lawyer and Board-Certified Specialist at Riddle & Brantley, please call 1-800-525-7111 or complete the short form below.
+For a FREE consultation with an experienced disability lawyer at Riddle & Brantley, please call 1-800-525-7111 or complete the short form below.

 There are no upfront costs and you won’t pay any attorney fees unless we win your case and get you the disability benefits you need and deserve.